 Our Research Philosophy

 We work hard every day to inspire change in women's health.
-Through our research we are developing the technologies that will benefit the health and well-being of women across the globe.
+Through our ovarian cancer research we are developing the technologies that will benefit the health and well-being of women across the globe.

 OVANex is a research study to validate a new risk assessment test for ovarian cancer.
 Due to the presence of an adnexal mass, a family history of ovarian cancer, or certain DNA variants you may be at high risk for developing ovarian cancer.
 We will be using blood samples to validate a new test which can discriminate ovarian cancer from non-cancer.
 We will also be testing blood samples for DNA variants and DNA modifications, along with various forms of RNA that are associated with cancer and non-cancer disease of the ovary to aid in developing better diagnostic tests.